CMPSC310-AlleghenyCollege-Fall2021/lab01/README.md

 docker run -it --rm --name dockagator -v "%cd%":/project -v "C:\Users\user/.dockagator":/root/.local/share gatoreducator/dockagator /bin/bash
 ```

 Once you have typed this command, you can use the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader) in the Docker container by typing the command `gradle grade` in your terminal.
-Running this command will produce a lot of output that you should carefully inspect.
-If GatorGrader's output shows that there are no mistakes in the assignment, then your source code and writing are passing all of the automated baseline checks.
-However, if the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.

 ## Automated Checks with GatorGrader

 In addition to meeting all of the requirements outlined in the assignment sheet, your submission must pass the following checks that [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically assesses.
 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass correctly, the tool will produce the output similar to the one below.

 ```
-✔  The file assessment.md exists in the  directory
-✔  The command output has exactly 0 of the 'TODO' fragment ✔  The file conduct.md exists in the  directory
+✔  The report.md in writing has exactly 0 of the 'Add Your Names Here' fragment ✔  The Application.ino in src/lab01/Application has at least 2 single-line Java comment(s) ✔  The Application.ino in src/lab01/Application has exactly 0 of the 'TODO' fragment
-✔  The report.md in  has at least 500 word(s) in total
-✔  The report.md in  has exactly 6 of the 'list' tag
+✔  The Application.ino in src/lab01/Application has exactly 1 of the 'setup(' fragment
-✔  The report.md in  has exactly 17 of the 'heading' tag ✔  The report.md in  has at least 1 of the '![' tag
-✔  The repository has at least 3 commit(s)
+✔  The Application.ino in src/lab01/Application has exactly 0 of the 'Add Your Names Here' fragment ✔  The report.md in writing has at least 1 of the 'list' tag ✔  The report.md in writing has exactly 9 of the 'heading' tag ✔  The repository has at least 10 commit(s)
-✔  The file report.md exists in the  directory
+✔  The file Application.ino exists in the src/lab01/Application directory
+✔  The report.md in writing has at least 200 word(s) in total
-✔  The command output has exactly 0 of the 'Add Your Name Here' fragment ✔  The report.md in  has at least 1 of the 'code_block' tag
+✔  The file report.md exists in the writing directory ✔  The Application.ino in src/lab01/Application has at least 1 of the 'loop(' fragment ✔  The report.md in writing has exactly 0 of the 'TODO' fragment
 ```

 ## Receiving Assistance